bitsofinfo/hazelcast-docker-swarm-discovery-spi/README.md

 Note this example command assumes an entrypoint script exists that execs the `java` command.
 Your *DOCKER_HOST* must be accessible over http (i.e. daemons listening on the *tcp://* socket

+NOTE!
+All `-D` java System properties below can be omitted and alternatively defined within the `<member-address-provider>` Hazelcast XML configuration stanza itself.

 **DOCKER_HOST non-tls**
 ```